-Step 3: In Disassembly hidden damage is often found, and inner structure repairs are determined.
+Step 3: In disassembly hidden damage is often found, and inner structure repairs are determined.
 Many times this will require scheduling insurance re-inspection and ordering additional parts.

 Step 4: The required parts for your vehicle are ordered, and availability is checked.
 If a part needs to be special ordered, the order will be placed as soon as possible.
 Although many parts may arrive very quickly, the repair process cannot begin until the shop receives all of the structural parts.

-Step 5: In the Structure Repair area, the unitized body is returned back to the factory specification.
+Step 5: In the structure repair area, the unitized body is returned back to the factory specification.
 A sophisticated measuring system is used to monitor all phases in this area.
 A computer based measurement system is used to analyze the frame of your vehicle.
 This system assures an accurate repair.

-Step 6: The Body Repair Department replaces exterior panels, and all metal finishing that may be required.
+Step 6: The Body Repair Department replaces the exterior panels, and all metal finishing that may be required.
 The vehicle begins to come back to life as sheet metal is installed and aligned.
 From here the vehicle will go to the paint preparations department.

 Step 7: Paint Preparation is a critical step in the refinishing process of every vehicle.
-All panels are prepared for paint, then primed and sealed to assure good adhesion when the final top color and clear coats of paint are applied.
+All panels are properly prepared for paint, then primed and sealed to assure good adhesion when the final top color and clear coats of paint are applied.

 Step 10: Delivery is the last step in the repair process.
 When the customer arrives to pick up the vehicle, the bill is explained and the final paper work is completed.
-The customer drives away in the vehicle that has been restored to its pre accident condition.
+The customer drives away in the vehicle that has been restored to its pre-accident condition.